dgroomes/jmeter-playground/custom-sampler/README.md

 Before executing another run after the first run, you will have to delete the old `log.jtl` and `test-report/` directory.
 Do so with `rm log.jtl; rm -rf test-report`

-### Distributing code with dependencies

-The original example is contrived because it does not include dependencies.
-Most code that you want to load test will have some dependencies.
-The process to distribute those dependencies so that they are available to JMeter just takes a bit more effort and fortunately Gradle comes to save the day.

-I'll illustrate this with a custom JMeter sampler that depends on the YAML Jackson extension component <https://github.com/FasterXML/jackson-dataformats-text/tree/master/yaml>.
-What makes this example even more interesting is that JMeter already includes the core Jackson libraries but does not include the Jackson YAML extension component library.

-We use the `java-library-distribution` Gradle plugin and run the `installDist` task.
-Next, we configure JMeter to point to the distribution files (i.e. the project's `.jar` and library `.jar` files).
-There are a couple options for configuring JMeter's classpath.
-See <https://jmeter.apache.org/usermanual/get-started.html#classpath>.
-We will leverage the `user.properties` file which provides some configuration hooks to customize JMeter's classpath to point to our distribution directories.
-JMeter, by convention, will read from a `user.properties` file if it exists in the current directory.

-Instructions:

-1. `./gradlew installDist`
-1. `./run-serializer-test.sh`